Two space fans get seats on billionaire's private flight

 Isaacman also revealed some details about his Inspiration4 mission, as the four gathered Tuesday at NASA’s Kennedy Space Center.
 He's head of Shift4 Payments, a credit card-processing company in Allentown, Pennsylvania, and is paying for what would be SpaceX's first private flight while raising money for St. Jude Children’s Research Hospital in Memphis, Tennessee.

-Their SpaceX Dragon capsule will launch no earlier than mid-September, aiming for an altitude of 335 miles (540 kilometers).
+Their SpaceX Dragon capsule — currently parked at the International Space Station for NASA — will launch no earlier than mid-September, aiming for an altitude of 335 miles (540 kilometers).
 That’s 75 miles (120 kilometers) higher than the International Space Station and on a level with the Hubble Space Telescope.

+The capsule will be outfitted with a domed window in place of the usual space station docking mechanism for their trip.

 Isaacman, 38, a pilot who will serve as spacecraft commander, still won’t say how much he’s paying.
 He's donating $100 million to St. Jude, while donors so far have contributed $13 million, primarily through the lottery that offered a chance to fly in space.